KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

     ```
     ![Connect to the database](images/exit1.png " ")

-5. To start ORDS, from the same command prompt use the following command.
-The output of [1] 204454 is just an example, your output could be different.
+5. To start ORDS, enter the following command in the same command prompt window:

     ```
 	<copy>